 3.3.5.6.1 Description

-Selective Message Blocking is a feature that MUST be implemented by a ZIS to enable non-multitasking agents unable to persist portions of their message queue locally to request information from other Agents while processing a SIF_Event message, without causing communication "deadlock" between an agent and a ZIS.
+Selective Message Blocking is a feature that MUST be implemented by a ZIS to enable non-multitasking agents unable to persist portions of their message queue locally by the ZIS to request information from other Agents while processing a SIF_Event message, without causing communication "deadlock" between an agent and a ZIS.

+Figure 16: SMB Event Message Timing

 This feature allows an agent to inform the ZIS with an "Intermediate" SIF_Ack message that the ZIS must temporarily stop delivering SIF_Event messages to the agent.
 The "Intermediate" SIF_Ack message must not be used by agents in response to messages other than SIF_Event.
 The ZIS, however, can deliver other agent-destined messages, SIF_Request and SIF_Response, to this agent.
 After it finishes processing the SIF_Event message this agent sends the "Final" SIF_Ack message to the ZIS, which will discard the blocked SIF_Event message and resume normal delivery of all messages, including SIF_Events.
 SMB is supported for both Push and Pull modes.

 SMB will not be supported for any Zone Service messages.
 In particular, asynchronous Notification message packets will not be blocked.

 3.3.5.6.2 Requirements

+Figure 17: SMB choreorgraphy

 If, after attempting delivery of a SIF_Event message to an agent, the ZIS receives an Intermediate SIF_Ack (SIF_Status/SIF_Code=2) from the agent, the event is blocked and all SIF_Event messages destined for the agent, whether already in the queue or that arrive while blocked, are considered frozen.
 The ZIS will not deliver any SIF_Event messages that are frozen.